Life On The Dunes

 The dunes preserve offers a variety of habitats for several different mammals.
 If you look hard enough you are sure to see any of these fur-covered animals as you follow the paths around the preserve.
 Keep a wary eye as some are more elusive than others.

-The white-tailed deer is the most common mammal on the dunes preserve, besides humans of course.
+The white-tailed deer is the most common mammal on the dunes preserve.
 These animals are quite abundant at the preserve and can be seen along any of our five trails.
 Deer are primarily browsers, meaning they eat twigs and leaves right off the tree.
 During the late spring and summer, mother deer and fawns are a common sight all around the preserve.

 Eastern gray squirrels are common within the hardwood forests of the dunes preserve.
 With this species, there are generally two different color morphs; gray-brown and black.
 Both color types can be found at the preserve.
 You will likely see these squirrels near oak trees because they mostly eat acorns from the abundant red oaks that grow at the preserve.
 Gray squirrels will also consume seeds, berries, fungi, and buds.